 These Hammered Bitsy Rings with Epoxy Clay are super fun and super fast to create!
 And take a look at how they stack together!
 Yes please!!!

 Super lightweight gilding flakes are available in three metallic colors, bronze, gold and silver.
 They are perfect for working with Epoxy Clay!
 Slightly wet the tip of a toothpick and pick-up the gilding flakes.
 Tack the gilding flakes onto the Epoxy Clay by gently touching the flakes to the clays wet surface.
 Gently rub the gilding flakes into the clay with your fingertips.

 Test the gilding flakes out and explore them with this technique prior to purchasing a larger container directly from Tonic Studio.

-This is 4 of 6 tutorials featured in our Nunn Design Buy & Try featuring Earring Post Bars in Large and Small as well as our Hammered Bitsy Rings.
-This Buy & Try is available to registered Nunn Design wholesale customers for a limited amount of time.
-To jewelry makers that are not purchasing wholesale, this Buy & Try is available retail on our website.
+This is 4 of 6 tutorials featured in our Nunn Design blog featuring Earring Post Bars in Large and Small as well as our Hammered Bitsy Rings.

 To manufacture these little cuties, a brass bezel is soldered, with lead-free solder, onto a brass ring shank.
 We then plated the rings with 24k gold and .999 fine silver.
 A final touch of oxidization is applied to provide an aged look to the precious metal.